meenbeese/Chronos/README.md

 ## 📝 How to Contribute

-Alarmio is written by users - everyone working on this project (including myself) is motivated entirely by their own needs and ideals.
-There is no professional support line to handle complaints or paid development team to fix bugs.
-Anyone that volunteers their time and expertise to improve this app does so without any obligation or commitment to the users of this software.

-As a contributor, you are highly valued - any contribution, no matter how small, misled, or incorrectly formatted, is welcome.
-We'd much prefer to work together and resolve an issue than turn any genuine effort away. **If you need help with this process, have any questions or confusion, or want to get feedback before a contribution, please don't hesitate to get in touch.**
+Alarmio is a user-driven project.
+All contributors, including myself, are motivated by personal needs and ideals.
+We don’t have a professional support line or paid development team.
+Any contribution, regardless of size or format, is welcome. **If you need help or feedback, feel free to reach out.**

-- **🖥️ Development:** Developers can help Alarmio by [fixing bugs](https://github.com/meenbeese/Alarmio/issues), implementing features, or helping to debug & research new issues.
-After reviewing [CONTRIBUTING.md](./.github/CONTRIBUTING.md), you can open a PR request which will be reviewed.
-If it looks good to me, I will merge it into the main branch.
+- **🖥️ Development:** Help by fixing bugs, implementing features, or researching issues.
+Review CONTRIBUTING.md, then open a PR for review.
-- **🍥 Designing:** Alarmio should be intuitive and accessible to a wide variety of users - suggestions to improve certain interfaces are always welcome.
-This includes compatibility with screen readers, problems with contrast / color blindness, and the sizing/positioning of touch targets in the app - many of which are shamefully untested in Alarmio's present state.
-- **🤝 Helping users:** Often times, issues are created that go untouched for a couple days due to various factors, when they could be resolved immediately.
-Responding to obvious questions and identifying duplicate issues can be immensely helpful in reducing the workload on other maintainers and developers.
+- **🍥 Designing:** Suggestions to improve interfaces, including accessibility and usability, are welcome.
+- **🤝 Helping users:** Respond to issues and identify duplicates to reduce workload on maintainers.
-- **📂 Filing issues:** Accurately reporting bugs and edge cases you experience can drastically reduce the amount of work we need to do to identify a problem.
-Providing relevant info - the device name & manufacturer, Android version, the version of Alarmio the bug was encountered in, and a thorough description helps others to understand what the issue is and how it could be solved.
-If you want to go the extra mile, screen recordings and logcat info are often immensely helpful.
-Don't forget to check for existing similar issues though!
+- **📂 Filing issues:** Report bugs and edge cases with relevant info (device name, Android version, Alarmio version, description).
+Screen recordings and logcat info are helpful.
-- **🌍 Localization:** If Alarmio doesn't have support for your fluent language(s), please consider translating it!
-Most in-app text is stored in [strings.xml](./app/src/main/res/values/strings.xml) - this file should be copied to `../values-{lang}/strings.xml` when translated. (this is an absurdly concise explanation - if this isn't clear, simply sending us translations in a new issue or email is perfectly fine!)
+- **🌍 Localization:** If Alarmio does not support your language, consider translating it!
+In-app text is in strings.xml.
+Copy this file to ../values-{lang}/strings.xml when translated.
-- **📄 Documentation:** Writing guides and explanations of how Alarmio works, how to use it, and how to contribute to it, can go a long way to ensuring its usefulness and stability in the future.
-Whether this involves an update to the README, a tutorial for users and contributors, or adding Javadocs & comments to undocumented functions in the app - anything is valid!
+- **📄 Documentation:** Write guides and explanations about Alarmio, its usage, and how to contribute.
+This can include README updates, user tutorials, or adding comments to undocumented functions.

 ### ✅ Other ways of support